vkurup/kurup.org/blog/_posts/2003-08-02-running-in-the-rain.markdown

 ---
 date: 2003/08/02 00:00:00
 layout: post
-title: "Running in the Rain"
+title: Running in the Rain
 tags: running
 ---